-(Hebrews 12:17) For you know that afterward, when he desired to inherit the blessing, he was rejected, for he found no chance to repent, though he sought it with tears.
+(Hebrews 12:17) Afterward, as you know, when he wanted to inherit this blessing, he was rejected.
+Even though he sought the blessing with tears, he could not change what he had done.

 Esau tearfully wanted the blessing of Isaac, his father, as well as the inheritance or birthright he had sold to Jacob.
 He had disregarded his birthright, and then he lost his blessing through Jacob's trickery.
 As one who was godless, he did not have the moral or spiritual resources to keep his birthright or rightly use his blessing.
 Even though he wept, he could not change what he and Jacob had done.
 Jacob fled the wrath of his brother because he had tricked him; therefore, it seems Esau received all his father's material inheritance that Jacob had left behind.
 But spiritually, Jacob received the blessing of Isaac, and God blessed him with an abundance of material possessions.
 He also became an ancestor of the Messiah.
 Unhappily, Esau continued to hate his brother, and he became filled with bitterness toward him.
 When he learned that Jacob was returning home, he gathered an army to destroy him (see again Hebrews 12:14).
 But Jacob (whose name God had changed to Israel, meaning "Triumphant with God") had eventually come to pursue holiness and peace; therefore, by grace Israel was able to make peace with his brother.
 The writer warns us against thinking shortsightedly as Esau did, but by God's grace through Jacob/Israel reconciliation and peace was achieved between the two brothers (see Genesis 25-37).